lovesegfault/daedalos/README.md

 ## Resources

-This is a list of tutorials, articles, manuals and so on that have been used as reference during the development of this.
+This is a list of tutorials, articles, manuals and so on that have been used as reference during the development of this project.

 -   [Writing an OS in Rust][rust]
 -   [Bare Bones Tutorial][barebones]